AlexMihai1804/AutoWatering/docs/ble-api/characteristics/22-environmental-history.md

 # Environmental History Characteristic (UUID: 12345678-1234-5678-1234-56789abcde16)

 This characteristic shares the unified 8-byte `history_fragment_header_t` envelope used by the watering history endpoints.
-Clients send 20-byte `ble_history_request_t` commands and receive responses in 232-byte payload windows (8-byte header + up to 232 bytes of packed records).
+Clients send 20-byte `ble_history_request_t` commands and receive responses in up-to-232-byte payload windows (8-byte header + up to 232 bytes of packed records) and may be smaller to fit the negotiated MTU.
 A "detailed" request simply re-packs hourly retention entries; higher-frequency sensor samples are not exposed.
 Monthly history remains internal to the firmware.

 > Operation Summary
 | Operation | Payload | Size | Fragmentation | Notes |